Next Launch:

 Collect this photo of a double booster landing: Jenny Hautmann's capture of two Falcon Heavy side boosters returning to Earth after launch.

-SpaceX will discard the center core of the Falcon Heavy rocket by dropping it into the Atlantic Ocean.
+SpaceX will discard the center core of the Falcon Heavy rocket.

-The primary reason SpaceX does not attempt to recover the center core is to enable the Falcon Heavy to carry a greater amount of mass into geostationary orbit.
+The primary reason SpaceX does not attempt to recover the center core is to allow the Falcon Heavy to carry a greater amount of mass into orbit.
 This is particularly important for heavy geostationary satellites, which require the center core to be expended.

 To minimize weight, the center core will have its landing legs and grid fins removed.